klahrich/chiefhustler/content/diary/99-portfolio-update-july22.md

 Similarly, I do believe that my future self will be less clueless than I am right now.
 While the changes might take some time to manifest themselves into my investing performance, that is bound to happen ultimately.

 Maybe that's why I'm not feeling so bad about my current underperformance.
-In a weird way, I'm almost feeling bad about not feeling bad.
+Weirdly, I'm almost feeling bad about not feeling bad.

 I'm reminded of the manga I was reading when I was much younger, Dragonball Z.

-I didn't explicitely understand why I liked that manga so much, and in particular Sangoku, the main protagonist.
+I didn't explicitly understand why I liked that manga so much and in particular Sangoku, the main protagonist.
 But it's clear to me now.

 He just loved the fighting game.
 No matter whether he was winning or losing, fighting itself filled him with joy.
 He was looking forward to tougher fights.